joemullenix-ks/tfjs-node-grid-search/README.md

 ```

 ### Linux/macOS
-After installing, you may need to compile bindings locally.
+After installing, you may need to compile the TF bindings locally.
 If
 you see this error message, follow its "npm rebuild" instructions:

 > Uncaught Error: The Node.js native addon module (tfjs_binding.node) can not be